dbos-inc/dbos-transact-ts/README.md

 You want to build your next database-backed application with DBOS because:

 - **It's simple**.
-Write your business logic using serverless functions, test them locally, and deploy them to [DBOS Cloud](https://docs.dbos.dev/getting-started/quickstart-cloud) with the push of a button.
+Write your business logic using serverless functions, test them locally, and deploy them to [DBOS Cloud](https://docs.dbos.dev/getting-started/quickstart-cloud) in minutes.
 Store all your data in Postgres&#8212;we'll manage the connections and transactions for you.
 - **It's reliable by default**.
 If your workflows are interrupted for any reason, they [will always resume from where they left off](https://docs.dbos.dev/tutorials/workflow-tutorial#reliability-guarantees).
 Reliable message delivery is [built in](https://docs.dbos.dev//tutorials/workflow-communication-tutorial#reliability-guarantees-1).
 Idempotency is [built in](https://docs.dbos.dev/tutorials/idempotency-tutorial).
 - **It makes debugging easy**.
 With our [time travel debugger](https://docs.dbos.dev/cloud-tutorials/timetravel-debugging), you can "rewind time" and replay any DBOS Cloud trace locally on your computer, exactly as it originally happened.
 Whatever the issue is, we'll help you reproduce it.